Megan & Chris

-Actually, the forecasts acted like a roller coster.
+Actually, the forecasts acted like a roller coaster.
 It’s constantly changing your expectation.
-For instance, the night before the wedding, forecast predicts 90% chance of rain.
+For instance, the night before the wedding forecast predicts a 90% chance of rain.
 But during the morning, the chance dropped to 40%.
-In doubt, they decided not to use the bluff: it was too risky to evacuate 150 persons in emergency!
+In doubt, they decided not to use the bluff: it was too risky to evacuate 150 persons in an emergency!

 It Could Have Been Worst

 Finally, we didn’t have any drop of water until they exchanged their rings!
 They faced massive gray clouds and strong winds.
 Luckily, the tent they rented was strong enough!

 Actually, they can consider being pretty lucky, because there was some storm, with thunder and flooding couple of miles away!

 So, in a way, it could be considered as a blessing!